alpianon/howdyadoc/README.md

+# WARNING!

+This repo has been archived, and it is here only for hystorical purposes.

+You may find the new howdyadoc repo at [https://gitlab.com/howdyadoc/howdyadoc](https://gitlab.com/howdyadoc/howdyadoc)

 # Howdyadoc

 This project stems from the need to **standardize and simplify the use of document editing toolchains based on plain text editors, markdown language and pandoc**.